dumberjs/dumber-gist/README.md

 ## TODO

-* [-] Add .vue file support if it's possible to run vue component compiler in browser. **Nearly not possible** as vue component compiler directly uses `fs.read` which assumes nodejs environment.
+* [-] Add .vue file support if it's possible to run vue component compiler in browser. **Nearly impossible** as vue component compiler directly uses `fs.read` which assumes nodejs environment.
 * [-] Investigate possibility of Angular and Ember.
-Might be impossible if their tooling is webpack only.
 Both requires about a dozen special tool chain which I didn't find a way to run them in pure browser environment.
 * [ ] Test on windows for keyboard short cuts

 ## Structure of the project